ducakar/TextureReplacer/README.md

 ### General Textures ###

-General replacement texture is of the form
+General replacement textures are of the form

     GameData/TextureReplacer/Default/<internalName>